Komal1377/S1-T22-Digital-Fuel-Gauge-with-Advanced-Monitoring-Features/README.md

 > ![Log9](Snapshots/LOGISIM9.jpeg)
 > ![Log10](Snapshots/LOGISIM10.jpeg)
 > ![Log12](Snapshots/LOGISIM12.jpeg)
+>
+> The provided Logisim design for a DigitalFuelGauge simulates a vehicle’s fuel management system, integrating various components to process inputs such as fuel level, distance traveled, and vehicle, road, and driver quality metrics.
+The design utilizes combinational logic to calculate the mileage based on these inputs, with specific conditions defined for each quality metric to determine the overall efficiency.
+The total fuel consumed is computed based on the calculated mileage and distance, ensuring that the remaining fuel does not fall below zero.
+Two LED indicators are implemented to signal different fuel level thresholds, providing visual alerts for low and critical fuel states.
+The overall structure is organized for clarity, with distinct functional blocks for input handling, calculations, and output displays, enabling easy analysis and modifications for further enhancements.
 </details>

 <!-- Fifth Section -->
 ## Verilog Code
 <details>
   <summary>Detail</summary>

+  The provided Verilog code implements a DigitalFuelGauge module that simulates a vehicle’s fuel management system, taking into account inputs such as clock, reset, fuel quantity, distance traveled, and various quality metrics for the vehicle, road, and driver.
+It calculates the mileage based on these inputs using case statements and averages the results, then computes the total fuel consumed during a travel cycle while ensuring that the remaining fuel is not negative.
+The module also includes logic to control two LED indicators based on fuel levels, signaling low and critical fuel statuses.
+Accompanying this module is a testbench that initializes the inputs, generates a clock signal, and systematically tests the functionality of the DigitalFuelGauge by varying input parameters and monitoring outputs, providing formatted results for each test cycle.
+This design is modular and clear, facilitating easy understanding and potential modifications.

   module DigitalFuelGauge(
     input clk,               // Clock Signal